 - Phase 1 commenced on October 04, 2021 for fully vaccinated students of Forms 4-6. - Phase 2 commenced on October 25, 2021, for all students of Forms 4-6 at Secondary Schools, regardless of vaccination status, and for all students of Special Schools.
-Students at Primary Schools, students of Forms 1-3 and ECCE Centres, will continued to attend school virtually. - Phase 3 commences in Term 2, with students of Forms 1-3 and students of Standard 5 carded to return to the physical classroom from February 7, 2022.
+Students at Primary Schools, students of Forms 1-3 and ECCE Centres, continued to attend school virtually.

+• Phase 3 commenced in Term 2, with students of Forms 1-3 and students of Standard 5 returning to the physical classroom from February 7, 2022.

-Recommendations for curricular content and instruments of assessment have been provided by the Curriculum Planning and Development Division (CPDD) to provide guidance on crafting of the curriculum, catering for mitigation of learning losses.
-All health and safety protocols are to be adhered to.
+Recommendations for curricular content and instruments of assessment were provided by the Curriculum Planning and Development Division (CPDD).
+The Division also provided guidance on crafting of the curriculum and catering for mitigation of learning losses.